 Pre-med programs are challenging, but can be worth the extra effort once you get into medical school.
 Make sure to stay organized so your work does not become overwhelming.

-Try to do at least one thing every day that contributes towards your studies.
+Try to do at least one thing every day that contributes toward your studies.
 By breaking up your work into smaller goals, you’ll feel they’re easier to achieve and avoid unnecessary stress.